planck-repl/planck/site/src/repl.md

 #### Tab Completion

 You can use the tab key to auto-complete.
-Try typing `(map` and then hitting the tab key.
-You will be presented choices like `map-indexed`, `map?`, `mapcat`, _etc._ Hitting shift-tab returns to the originally entered text.
-Tab completion works aginst core names and also against names you introduce.
+Try typing `(in` and then hitting the tab key.
+You will be presented choices like `into`, `interpose`, `inc`, _etc._ If you then type `t` and hit the tab key, you will be presented with a more narrow list of completion candidates.
+Tab completion works against core names and also against names you introduce.
 If you do

 ```clj
 (def supercalifragilisticexpialidocious "something quite atrocious")